-This chapter deals with detailed description of the methodology and nature of data used to investigate the research objectives and questions stated in chapter 1.
-The chapter describes the data, the sampling framework for the data collection and the limitation of the research.
+This chapter deals with detailed description of the methodology and nature of data used to research objectives and auestions stated investigate the chapter The chapter describes the data, the sampling framework for the data collection and the limitation of the research.
 It further gives an overview of the methodology illustrating how the methodology is systematically linked to the research objectives and questions.
 The chapter summarises the techniques for analysis of the survey data and characterizes the data analysis procedures for the research.
 This characterization also connects the methodology to the appropriate aspects of the philosophy of the research, for example, quantitative versus qualitative research, mixed and multi-methodology, and positivist versus normative paradigms.
 This overview of the linkages provides a methodological framework that is easy to understand and follow through.